SCdummer/joint-manifold-learning-and-ot/README.md

  2. What files does git ignore by default and which not?

-If you place some file into `data/raw`, `data/processed` or `data/temp`, then git will ignore them.
-Please do not remove the `.gitkeep` files in them.
+If you place some file into `data`, then git will ignore them.
+Please do not remove the `.gitkeep` file in it.
 Other files created by editors like PyCharm or created when making a virtual env are ignored as well.
 Most other files are not ignored, and will be committed if you add them to your commits.

  3. I see no `requirements.txt`.
 Where is it?